- The “Freshman 15” is an expression that refers to potential for weight gain during the first year at college.

 What behaviors can contribute to weight gain?

 The following 6 behaviors may lead to unhealthy weight gain during college:

-- Choosing unhealthy options in the dining hall
+- Choosing unhealthy or unbalanced options in the dining hall

 - Eating large portions or having second or third helpings

 - Not doing physical activity

 - Not sleeping as much as the body needs